MuhammadJareer190/MUHJAR545_FTO2407_GroupA_Muhammad-Jareer-Obaray_DJS05/README.md

 - **Documentation**: Clarity of your approach and reflections in the README.md.

 This challenge is an excellent opportunity to demonstrate your understanding of state management concepts and functional programming principles.
 Good luck!

+Functional Code Overview:

+Functional code is designed around pure functions, meaning functions that don’t modify external state and always produce the same output given the same inputs.
+It emphasizes immutability (not changing data directly) and side-effect-free operations, making code predictable and easier to test.

+Explanation of Each Part of the Codebase:

+1. createStore(reducer):

+This function sets up a store for managing state.
+getState: Returns the current state.
+dispatch: Accepts an action to modify state via the reducer and notifies all subscribers of the change.
+subscribe: Adds a listener that triggers on each state change, with an option to unsubscribe.

+2. tallyReducer(state, action):

+This is a pure function that takes the current state and an action to produce a new state.
+Handles specific action types (ADD, SUBTRACT, RESET) to update the count appropriately.

+3. store and store.subscribe:

+store is created with tallyReducer, managing the tally’s state. store.subscribe attaches a listener that logs state changes, letting us see updates in the console.